bluescan/tacentview/docs/index.md

 ---
 ## Texture Pixel Formats

-Some image formats are often used to store texture data that is easily decompressable by a GPU -- DDS, KTX, KTX2, ASTC, and PKM files are examples.
+Some image formats are often used to store texture data that is easily decompressable by a GPU -- DDS, PVR, KTX, KTX2, ASTC, and PKM files are examples.
 Tacent View supports the following texture formats for these types of files:

 | **Packed**      |                 |                 |                 |
 |-----------------|-----------------|-----------------|-----------------|